 Jeff’s face grew grave and he explained the details of his retirement from Dragon hunting.
 It wasn’t a long story but by the end, she looked calmer, and as though she understood.

 “So what are you going to do with it?”

 “Well, not all Dragons are bad, in fact, most aren’t.
-So I plan to head north into the great mountains were I know of a very old family of red dragons live, give it to them and hope they don’t kill me.”
+So I plan to head north into the great mountains where I’ve heard a very old family of red dragons live.
+Give it to them and hope they don’t kill me.”